 - been involved in dishonestly,

-- engaged in some sort of use of force that was inappropriate.
+- engaged in some use of force that was inappropriate.

-So, the police are definitely being affected.
-Criminal defense is definitely being affected.
+So, the police are being affected.
+Criminal defense is being affected.
 Where once the prosecutors, both City Attorney and District Attorney, had a very close alliance to the police department and would protect them.
+Their reports, opinions, and allegiance to the death — the prosecutors have backed off to a large degree.
+Our Los Angeles criminal attorneys are providing an overview below for more information.

-California Penal Code 118.1 PC makes it a crime for a police officer to knowingly make a false statement on an arrest report.
-Typically, false allegations are only considered criminal conduct if it was made under a declaration of perjury.
+California Penal Code 118.1 PC makes it a crime for a police officer to make a false statement on an arrest report knowingly.
+Typically, false allegations are only considered criminal conduct if made under a declaration of perjury.

 - Penal Code 118 – perjury, and